inDriver/UDF/README.md

 }
 ```
 We use an enum and `Action` protocol for that. **Action** describes all of the actions that can occur in your app.
-Next we need to update our state accouring to an action:
+Next, we need to update our state according to an action:

  ```swift
 func counterReducer(state: inout AppState, action: Action) {